presidio-oss/cline-based-code-generator/docs/tools/hai-tools-guide.md

 ## Available Tools

-For the most up-to-date implementation details, you can view the full source code in the [Cline repository](https://github.com/cline/cline/blob/main/src/core/Cline.ts).
+For the most up-to-date implementation details, you can view the full source code in the [HAI repository](https://github.com/presidio-oss/cline-based-code-generator/blob/main/src/core/task/index.ts).

-Cline has access to the following tools for various tasks:
+HAI has access to the following tools for various tasks:

 1. **File Operations**